ISAsxm/docker_amp/README.md

 * modify the db __name__, __login__ and __password__ with your own data (line 19 to 22 of the docker-compose.yml file).

+* modify the ports if necessary (lines 6 and 34 of the docker-compose.yml file).

 * from a terminal, go to the root of the repo / docker-amp (where the docker-compose file is located) and launch the following command line :
     - $ docker-compose up -d